antrea-io/antrea/docs/design/ovs-pipeline.md

 Flow 1 is a learned flow generated by flow 3 in table [ServiceLB], designed for the sample Service [ClusterIP with Session Affinity], to implement Service session affinity.
 Here are some details about the flow:

-- The hard timeout of the learned flow should be equal to the value of `service.spec.sessionAffinityConfig.clientIP.timeoutSeconds` defined in the Service.
-This means that during the hard timeout, this flow is present in the pipeline, and the session affinity of the Service takes effect during the timeout.
+- The "hard timeout" of the learned flow should be equal to the value of `service.spec.sessionAffinityConfig.clientIP.timeoutSeconds` defined in the Service.
+This means that until the hard timeout expires, this flow is present in the pipeline, and the session affinity of the Service takes effect.
+Unlike an "idle timeout", the "hard timeout" does not reset whenever the flow is matched.
-- Source IP address, destination IP address, destination port, and transparent protocol are used to match packets of connections sourced from the same client and destined for the Service during the timeout.
+- Source IP address, destination IP address, destination port, and transport protocol are used to match packets of connections sourced from the same client and destined for the Service during the affinity time window.
 - Endpoint IP address and Endpoint port are loaded into `EndpointIPField` and `EndpointPortField` respectively.
-- `EpSelectedRegMark` is loaded, indicating that the Service Endpoint selection is done, and then the packets will be only matched by the last flow in table [ServiceLB].
+- `EpSelectedRegMark` is loaded, indicating that the Service Endpoint selection is done, and ensuring that the packets will only match the last flow in table [ServiceLB].
 - `RewriteMACRegMark`, which will be consumed in table [L3Forwarding], is loaded here, indicating that the source and destination MAC addresses of the packets should be rewritten.